porfirioribeiro/re-service/README.md

 ## Other state management libs
 + unstated: https://github.com/jamiebuilds/unstated

     The Api is inspired by unstated lib but they work different.
-Even tough unstated uses the new Context, it still uses a subscriber pattern and connects Subscribers directly to Containers (Service) while re-service connects Services to Providers that will use Context bitMask diff to update Subscribers
+Even tough unstated uses the new Context, it still uses a subscriber pattern and connects Subscribers directly to Containers (Service) while rc-service connects Services to Providers that will use Context bitMask diff to update Subscribers
 + redux: https://github.com/reactjs/redux

     Probably the most used state management of react, created by Dan Abramov (@gaearon), it follows a different approach in a more pure programming way.